-The acquisition gave StatPro “scale” and significantly enhanced its product capabilities, with the portfolio analytics platform operator working hard on migrating Delta's unique functionality onto StatPro Revolution's platform.
+The acquisition gave StatPro “scale” and significantly enhanced its product capabilities, with the portfolio analytics platform operator working hard on migrating Delta's unique functionality onto the company’s flagship Revolution's platform.

-With Delta joining the family, StatPro's analytics service will branch out from the middle office to the front office of asset managers.
+With Delta now part of the family, StatPro's analytics service can branch out from the middle office to the front office of asset managers.

-The acquisition followed the previous year's purchase of a 72.7% stake in South African software provider, Infovest Consulting Ltd.
+The acquisition followed the 2016 purchase of a 72.7% stake in South African software provider, Infovest Consulting Ltd.